 3. What Components Make Up a Real-Time System?

-Though the major component needed to create a real-time system is a real-time operating system (RTOS), various pieces of software and hardware are needed to build a real time system from start to finish.
+Though the major component needed to create a real-time system is the RTOS, various pieces of software and hardware are needed to build a real time system from start to finish.

-- Real-time operating system: This special OS is designed to run a user program reliably with very precise timing.
+- RTOS: This special OS is designed to run a user program reliably with very precise timing.

 - Development tools: A compiler, linker, and debugger are needed that can generate code compatible with the real time operating system.